void-rs/void/README.md

 cutting him. ...When you appreciate the power of nature, knowing the rhythm of any situation, you will be able to hit the enemy naturally and strike naturally.
-All this is the Way of the Void.
+All this is the Way of the Void. - Miyamoto Musashi
--Miyamoto Musashi